 Klonopin withdrawal symptoms can be uncomfortable and painful, which is one of many reasons why people with addictions don’t want to quit using.
 Some of these symptoms include weight loss, seizures, hallucinations.
 Insomnia, and elevated heart rate and blood pressure.
 Some people report nightmares and muscle spasms, too.

 Because Klonopin is widely available and frequently abused, you may be thinking that you don’t need professional help.
 Additionally, many people assume they have to hit rock bottom and have their lives fall apart before they call for professional help.
-Metro Atlanta Treatment is here to tell you that getting treatment for your Klonopin addiction now is better than later—it could very well save your life.
+Atlanta Treatment LLC is here to tell you that getting treatment for your Klonopin addiction now is better than later—it could very well save your life.
 A 2005 emergency room visit report noted that 24 percent of all visits involved benzodiazepines like Klonopin.
 Some of those with Klonopin or benzo addictions mix drugs or use them with alcohol, which increases the risk of overdose—calling us today might be what prevents you from accidentally overdosing and dying.

 Because we know no two addictions are the same, we take a holistic approach to recovery by offering a wide range of treatments and therapies.
 When you begin your assessment with us, you can work closely with a team member to identify treatments that can best help you on your path to sobriety.